-We use different formats, such as animations and newsletters, to promote the messages from our reports.
-Social media is critical in getting these messages to a wider audience [add Commission twitter link].
+We use different formats, such as animations and newsletters, to get the messages from our work across.
+Social media are critical in reaching a wider audience.
 Our Strategy and work programme 2019-24 report gives more information on how we promote our work.